Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces: Introduction

-if for every ${\bf n}=(n_1,...,n_k)$, there is a solution of $U{\bf m}={\bf n}$ such that Under this condition, clearly, (\ref{generic}) implies (\ref{generic2}) and vice-versa as all ${\bf x}$ coefficients are equal.
+if for every ${\bf n}$ and ${\bf m}$ as above with $U{\bf m}={\bf n}$, relation holds.
+Under this condition, (\ref{generic}) implies (\ref{generic2}) and vice-versa as all ${\bf x}$ coefficients are equal.
+If we view (\ref{generic}) as an identity among two multi-graded Hilbert series of an algebra (or module), then {\em equivalence} of (\ref{generic}) and (\ref{generic2}) simply means that (\ref{generic2}) can be viewed as an identity between two Hilbert series of the same algebra (or module), but we performed a $q$-shift on each graded component of the original algebra with respect to the ${\bf x}$-grading.

-The main idea in the proof of Theorem \ref{thm1} is to show that identities (\ref{main}) and (\ref{main4}) are in fact equivalent to a pair of identities derived on one hand from the quantum dilogarithm and on the other hand from quiver representations.
-Since the right-hand side of identities (\ref{main}) and (\ref{main4}) is the known (charged) character formula of the {principal subspace} $W(\Lambda_0)$ of the affine vertex algebra of type $A_{n-1}$, as a corollary of Theorem \ref{thm1}, we also get two new charged character formulas for the principal subspace.
-Moreover, following the idea in \cite{feigin2009pbw} on PBW filtration, we carefully construct a series of filtrations on certain infinite jet algebras of quotient polynomial algebras.
-From that and Theorem \ref{thm1}, we obtain the Hilbert series formulas for certain jet algebras.
-This in particular, clarifies an argument in \cite[Theorem 5.7]{li2020some}, where it was claimed that $W(\Lambda_0)$ is classically free.
-Our result also provides a new combinatorial basis of $W(\Lambda_0)$.
+The central idea within the proof of Theorem \ref{thm1} revolves around demonstrating that the equations (\ref{main}) and (\ref{main4}) are indeed equivalent with a pair of equations derived from from two distinct sources: on one hand, the quantum dilogarithm identities, and on the other hand, the enumeration of quiver representations.
+Given that the right-hand side of equations (\ref{main}) and (\ref{main4}) is the known character formula of the {principal subspace} $W(\Lambda_0)$ of the level one affine vertex algebra $L_1(\fsl_n)$, as documented in references \cite{feigin1993quasi,calinescu2010vertex}, a direct consequence of Theorem \ref{thm1} are two novel character formulas for the principal subspace.
+Furthermore, building upon an insight from \cite{feigin2009pbw} concerning PBW filtrations, we carefully construct a sequence of filtrations applied to specific infinite jet algebras to facilitate an analysis of their Hilbert series.
+Employing this approach, we establish a result previously outlined in \cite[Theorem 5.7]{li2020some}, namely, the demonstration of the classical freeness of $W(\Lambda_0)$.
+Our outcome additionally provides a novel combinatorial monomial basis for $W(\Lambda_0)$, as detailed in reference \cite{li2020some}.